 - any other breach (for example, breaking house rules) - a resident can be given at least seven days written notice.

 Termination notices must be on forms provided by Consumer and Business Services .

 A proprietor can apply to the South Australian Civil and Administrative Tribunal (SACAT) for an order of eviction if the tenant refuses to leave after they've been given the correct written notice.

 The proprietor must advise the residents in writing that they are selling the property, within 14 days of signing with a sales agent.
 They must wait 14 days after they give the written notice before they advertise or bring buyers through the house.

-The resident must be given written notice when the rooming house is sold and given the new owner’s name and the date they need to pay rent.
+The resident must be given written notice when the rooming house is sold.
+They must also be provided with the new owner's name and date they need to pay rent to them.

 - Homelessness services providers - for help maintaining or finding accommodation

 - Rooming house bond, rent and other charges

 - Resolving problems and disputes